hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_operations.rst

 SV Operations
 =============

-These sections give an overview of some of the functionalities enabled through your SV node.
+These sections give an overview of some of the functionalities enabled through your SV node as well as general information useful to SV node operators.

 .. _generate_onboarding_secret: